yhlong0/IntellectCapital/Notes/theScienceOfSelfDiscipline.md

 - Striving for perfection leads to procrastination because it creates a delibitating fear of failure--which prevents starting.
 - Avoid Rationalizing, don't pat ourselves on the back for being disciplined in the past. e.g. I was so good yesterday, I can take a break today.
 Stop this kind thinking immediately and don't undercut your own progress.
 - Decreasing the available time for completing a task caused that task to become simpler and easier and completed in a more timely fashion.
 When we are given the space, as Parkinson's Law dictates, we expand our work to fill the time.
+- Choosing disciplined actions and decision making also makes your "uncomfortable muscle" stronger.
+Making a regular habit of embracing uncomfortable situations can have a positive impact on all aspects of your life.
+Shifting your view of discomfort and choosing to embrace it equips you with the mental strength.
+- Fighting urges is rarely effective and this weaken your confidence, but curiously observing urges and choose an open attitude about your urges and watch them without fighting htem, they subside much more quickly and effortlessly.
+The power of urges comes from your willingness to indulge.
+- Hunger is as temporary as any other urge.
+- Practice discomfort(Jia Jiang 100 days rejection), the "exercise" that involves pushing yourself to regularly do things that you aren't completely comfortable doing so that you become familiar with the feeling of discomfort itself.
+Leaving your comfort zone is important because it teaches you that the things you fear aren't as bad as they might seem.
+Each time you learn that lesson in some small way, your tolerance for discomfort and your willpower both increase.
+- Discipline is inherently uncomfortable, so improving your relationship with discomfort is one of the best ways to improve self-discipline.
+-

 ### 感悟